plugin-kit-ai

 Start with one strong path, add more later

-Begin with the output that matters now, then expand to more supported agents when your product actually needs it.
+Start by building the plugin for the one agent you need right now, then expand to more supported agents when your product actually needs it.

 Validate before handoff

-Use a repeatable render and validate flow before another teammate, CI job, or end user touches the plugin.
+Use a repeatable generate and validate flow before another teammate, CI job, or end user touches the plugin.

 Our first plugins start here